pablisch/how-to-es6-express-mongodb-todo-api-vitest/README.md

-# How to build an ES6 modules Express Todo API with MongoDB Atlas Database setup
+# How to build an ES6 modules Express Todo API with MongoDB Atlas Database setup and testing using Vitest

 **NOTE:** This project uses `ES6 modules` import syntax.
 If you prefer to use `Common JS modules` require syntax, please see [this version](https://github.com/pablisch/how-to-express-mongodb-todo-api).